Homebrew/legacy-homebrew/README.md

 Note: to test out the deploy to a local staging dir, or package the job server for Mesos, use `bin/server_package.sh <environment>`.

+### Chef

+There is also a [Chef cookbook](https://github.com/spark-jobserver/chef-spark-jobserver) which can be used to deploy Spark Jobserver.

 ## Architecture